rkneece/rkneece.github.io/_projects/030 2025-02-01-investor and advisor.md

 title: 'An advisor and investor'
 subtitle: 'I share my battle scars and invest in promising startups'
 date: 2018-06-30 00:00:00
 description: I advise (and sometimes write small checks) in promising companies, usually in B2B(2C) SaaS.
+Engagements include HR and recruit tech, legal AI, and healthcare analytic firms that are seed, VC and PE backed.
 featured_image: '/images/projects/advisor.png'
 ---